Bendigo

 An assessment of population growth drivers in Bendigo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Bendigo's population is estimated at around 5,588 as of Nov 2025.
-This reflects a decrease of 64 people (1.1%) since the 2021 Census, which reported a population of 5,652 people.
-The change is inferred from the resident population of 5,496 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 47 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area around Bendigo, and new addresses validated by AreaSearch, the suburb's population is estimated at approximately 5,592 as of February 2026.
+This figure reflects a decrease of 60 people (1.1%) since the 2021 Census, which reported a population of 5,652 people in Bendigo.
+The change is inferred from the resident population of 5,496 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 46 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,016 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration during recent periods.
+Population growth for Bendigo was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, an above median population growth of Australia's non-metropolitan areas is projected for the Bendigo statistical area (Lv2), with the area expected to increase by 743 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.3% in total over the 17 years.
+Looking at population projections moving forward, Bendigo is expected to experience above median population growth among Australia's non-metropolitan areas, with an increase of 762 persons projected by 2041 based on aggregated SA2-level projections.
+This reflects an overall increase of 11.9% in total over the 17-year period.

 Frequently Asked Questions - Population